Michigan Murders: Spring 1969

-Four days after the discovery of Mixer's body, on March 25, a surveyor discovered the nude, mutilated body of a teenage girl lying face-upwards upon a blue jacket at the top of a wooded knoll behind a vacant house on a remote, rural section of Earhart Road frequently used by U-M students as a lovers' lane.
+Four days after the discovery of Mixer's body, on March 25, a surveyor discovered the nude, mutilated body of a teenage girl lying face-upwards on a blue jacket at the top of a wooded knoll behind a vacant house on a remote, rural section of Earhart Road frequently used by U-M students as a lovers' lane.
 The location was just a few hundred yards from where the body of Joan Schell had been discovered eight months previously, although in this instance the victim had intentionally been discarded in a sexually degrading position.
 Investigators called to the crime scene noted a dramatic increase in the savagery exhibited against the victim, with one investigator describing the injuries inflicted upon the victim as being the worst he had seen in thirty years of police work.
 A subsequent autopsy revealed the victim had died of numerous fractures covering one-third of her skull and one side of her face, all of which had been inflicted with a heavy blunt instrument.